Davido96/Hooks-repo/documentation/templates/output.md

 # Profile Update<a name='profile_update'></a>

 This endpoint updates the profile of a user.
-N.B:All fields could be optionally sent in the payload.
+N.B:All fields could be optionally sent in the payload i.e. Any combination of the payloads could be sent in the request.
+Valid interest include ['social networking', 'dancing', 'fun times', 'social', 'career', 'business', 'environment', 'fitness', 'nature', 'sports', 'recreation', 'running', 'cycling', 'comedy', 'coffee', 'night waalks', 'foodie', 'dating', 'relationship', 'others'].
+The maximum size of the display_pic is 2MB and allowed formats are [".jpg",".jpeg",".png"].
+Also, Fans cannot update montly_sub_keys and would always br null when retrieved.

-**Endpoint:**`/profile/`
+**Endpoint:**`/profile/update/`

 **Method:** `PUT`